-Day 8: Guilin - Xian Meals: B, L, D
+Day 8: Guilin - Xian

 Transfer to the airport for your flight to Xian, China's ancient capital, which takes just under 2 hours.
-In the afternoon take a stroll through the exotic Muslim Quarter.
+Visit the lovely Little Wild Goose Pagoda, involving approximately 1 and a half hours on foot.
 This evening you will feast on traditional Shui Jiao dumplings, before enjoying a performance of Tang Dynasty dancing.